codernix/ed25519-php-ext/README.md

 This extension provides fast and secure functions for key generation, signing messages, and verifying signatures, including support for batch verification.

+For more details and articles, visit the **[official project page](https://codernix.com/open-source/cryptography/ed25519-php-extension/)**.
 ## Features

 * **High Speed**: Leverages an optimized `amd64-64-24k` assembly implementation for maximum performance on x86-64 servers.